 There’s a huge amount of exciting new progress and research happening at the moment, particularly in the female health sphere.

-Our access to technology is revolutionising the space.
+Our access to technology is revolutionizing the space.
 Fertility and cycle tracking apps, for example, are empowering us to understand and be in tune with our bodies.

 While this access to technology is wonderful, it also means there is a glut of information, and not all of it is factual and educational.